We provide community based services with mobile allied health professionals making home visits throughout Glenelg and surrounding suburbs.

 How long is the typical wait for paediatric occupational therapy in South Australia?

 Wait times for paediatric OT in South Australia vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer wait lists, whilst private practitioners often have more flexible scheduling.
-It's worth contacting several providers in the Glenelg area to understand current availability.
-Your GP can also provide guidance on accessing services through different pathways.
+Public services may have longer wait lists, sometimes several months.
+Private practitioners in Glenelg often have shorter wait times.
+It's worth contacting several providers to understand current availability.
+Your GP can also provide guidance on accessing services in your area.

 What does a first occupational therapy appointment involve for my child?

-A first appointment typically involves the therapist getting to know your child and understanding your concerns.
-They'll observe how your child manages everyday activities like dressing, eating, or playing.
-The therapist will ask about your child's development, routines, and any challenges you've noticed.
-This helps them understand your child's needs and create a plan moving forward.
-Bring any relevant medical or developmental information with you.
+A first appointment typically involves the OT getting to know your child and understanding your concerns.
+They'll observe how your child plays, moves, and interacts.
+You'll discuss your child's daily routines, strengths, and any challenges.
+The OT may ask about developmental history and what you'd like to work towards.
+This helps them understand your child's needs and plan appropriate support moving forward.

 How do I use NDIS funding for occupational therapy in Glenelg?